 For the purpose of the Statement of Net Position, cash and cash equivalents are considered to be cash on hand, demand deposits, and cash with fiscal agent.
-For the purpose of the proprietary funds' Statement of Cash Flows, cash and cash equivalents are considered to be cash on hand, demand deposits, cash with fiscal agent, and all highly liquid investments with an original maturity of three months or less.

 Investments are generally reported at fair value.
 Short-term investments are reported at cost, which approximates fair value.
 For investments, the Association categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the asset.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
-The Association has no investments at year-end.
+All of the Association's investments are in 2a7-like investment pools that are measured at the net asset value per share determined by the pool.